Zena Edosomwan: Professional basketball career

 In 2020, Edosomwan signed with Mexican team Gigantes de Jalisco of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA), which the Guadalajara-based club announced via their Twitter account in March.
 He made his debut on March 13 as a member of the starting lineup in the home opener against Venados de Mazatlán.
 He played in only one more game, also against Mazatlán, before the season was postponed due to the COVID-19 pandemic.

 In October 2021, Edosomwan made the training camp roster for the Raptors 905 of the NBA G-League, however was waived a few days later.

 In December 2021, he signed with the Sudbury Five of the National Basketball League of Canada (NBLC).
 He averaged 16.8 points, 11.4 rebounds, and 1.2 blocks per game in 17 appearances.

 In May 2022 following the end of the NBL Canada season, Edosomwan signed with the Ottawa BlackJacks of the rival Canadian Elite Basketball League (CEBL).

+After a yearlong stint with the Helsinki Seagulls of the Korisliiga and a second with Ottawa, Edosowan signed with Krka of the Slovenian First League and the ABA League on August 16, 2023.

+On July 11, 2024, Edosomwan signed with the Gifu Swoops of the B.League.